This post won first prize in Indiblogger’s Book Review/ Indichange contest sponsored by Nalandaway!

 Language of the book!

 Kudos to Sriram Ayer for keeping the language of the book quite simple and easy to read!
 He has passed the flash reading test with a whopping 75% (distinction).
 The characterization is quite smooth and flows naturally with the storyline.
 But the thing that bothers me a little is the excessive usage of the social media lingo in the novel.
-No doubt, the twitter hashtags make it an interesting read but at times I felt over-dose of it.
-The narration is quite intriguing, the more chapters you go through, the deeply you’re engulfed into it.
+No doubt, the twitter hashtags make it an interesting read, but, at times, I felt an over-dose of it.
+The narration is quite intriguing, the more chapters you go through, the deeply you’re engulfed into it!

 Though the novel ends on a pessimistic tone, with horrifying incidents, traumatic situations, suicide, death, yet we could find overtures of optimism in the dialogues of the characters.
 Despite all the sadness, Charu’s last line fills the climax with positive note, that is, indeed the USP of the novel.
 Charu says to Hari when he’s dying—